xrdocs/cloud-scale-networking/_tutorials/2018-02-19-netflow-sampling-interval-and-the-mythical-internet-packet-size.md

 The sampled packets and the netflow records will transit over the EPC network.

 The number of NPUs and the bandwidth of EPC/EOBC channels will vary between systems.

-Here is a diagram representing a 24x100G w/ eTCAM with 4x Jericho ASICs and a 36x100G w/ eTCAM with 4x Jericho+.
+Here is a diagram representing a line card 24x100G w/ eTCAM with 4x Jericho ASICs.
+Each NPU is connected at 2.5Gbps to the EPC switch and the LC CPU is connected with 3x 2.5 = 7.5Gbps to the same switch:

 ![todelete 1.jpg]({{site.baseurl}}/images/todelete 1.jpg)